 Our lab focuses on two synergistic areas: 1) developing methods to visualize and control protein activity in live cells and animals, and 2) applying these to address basic questions re spatio-temporal control of signaling.
-Our biological studies center on the integration of cytoskeletal and adhesion dynamics, and phagocytosis as a model of signaling driven by mechanical force.
-We are extending our studies to examine the cancer microenvironment in 3D models and in vivo.
+Our biological studies center on the integration of cytoskeletal and adhesion dynamics in metastasis, phagocytosis signaling driven by mechanical force, and the structure of dynamic adhesion organelles (eg invadopodia, podosomes, focal adhesions).
+We are extending our studies to examine how cancer cells alter their morphology to facilitate signaling.

-While addressing specific molecules for our biological studies, we produce generally applicable approaches to molecular imaging tools.
-These include new fluorescent biosensor designs to visualize conformational changes of endogenous proteins and to study the conformation of individual molecules in living cells.
-We are developing bright dyes that report protein conformational changes, and engineered domains that can be inserted into target proteins to control protein function using either light or small molecules.
+While addressing specific molecules for our biological studies, we try to produce generally applicable methods for protein engineering and imaging.
+These include fluorescent biosensors to visualize conformational changes of endogenous proteins, and means to study structural dynamics of individual molecules in living cells.
+We are developing dyes that report protein conformational changes, and engineered domains that can be inserted into target proteins to control conformation using either light or small molecules.

 In our biological projects, we are currently inducing macrophages to engage geometrically regular objects.
 Using multiplexed imaging, we simultaneously control and visualize signaling in this system.
-This enables us to model lines of force and molecular interactions governing target recognition and sheds light on feedback and spatio-temporal control of GTPase networks.
+This enables us to model lines of force and molecular interactions governing target recognition and sheds light on feedback and spatio-temporal control of signaling networks.
 In metastatic cells we are asking how GTPases are regulated by multiple GEFs, GDIs, and GAPs with overlapping roles, and how this is affected by the tumor microenvironment.